Vera ProskurinaAssociate Teaching Professor

 Biography

-I published 4 books, several book editions, and about 70 articles in Russian, American, British, German, and French journals, and collections.
-My book Mikhail Gershenzon: His Life and Myth (1998) was the first monograph devoted to the Jewish writer and thinker who fostered Russian Modernism and headed intellectual movements of the first decades of the 20th century.
+I have published fours monographs, several scholarly editions, and numerous articles in Russian, American, British, German, and French journals and edited collections.
+My book, Mikhail Gershenzon: His Life and Myth (1998), was the first monograph devoted to the Jewish writer and thinker who played a formative role in Russian Modernism and led major intellectual movements of the early twentieth century.

 Courses Taught